 - A trip up the Northumbrian East Coast mainline from York to Edinburgh is fabulously scenic (pick a forward-facing seat on the right-hand side of the carriage for the best views)

-- Routes through the Scottish highlands are out of this world (crossing the Glenfinnan Viaduct by Jacobite steam train is the ultimate Hogwart’s Express experience)
+- Routes through the Scottish highlands are out of this world.
+Crossing the Glenfinnan Viaduct by Jacobite steam train is the ultimate Hogwart’s Express experience and probably the most famous of all of the steam train trips in the UK)

 spanVictorian engineering marvel – the Ribblehead Viaduct